mikecancode/original-hexagonal-rooms/readme.txt

 To run it, collect all ten .rb files from the main directory into one directory, and type "ruby ex43engine.rb."
 At the moment it is incomplete so it will crash if you try to visit certain parts of the blue and purple rooms, and does not have an ending.
 The red, orange, yellow, and green rooms do have puzzles to play, however, and navigation throughout all rooms is doable.

-In addition, the four puzzles that exist so far are also collected in the "ex43puzzles folder."
+In addition, the five puzzles that exist so far are also collected in the "ex43puzzles folder."
 Each of those puzzles run on their own and only need the one file to make a complete game.

 hangman.rb was extensively refactored thanks to Anshul's suggestions.
 If you want to cheat, uncomment lines 70 and 71.